-The latest ‘Fresh fruit and vegetable production, trade, supply & consumption monitor in the EU28’ is the eleventh edition of the report.
-It covers the period from 2007 to 2012.
+The latest ‘Fresh fruit and vegetable production, trade, supply & consumption monitor in the EU28’ is the twelfth edition of the report.
+It covers the period from 2008 to 2013.
 The Consumption Monitor identifies EU-wide trends relating to production, import and export and includes specific information on fresh fruit and vegetable net supply and consumption trends for the EU28 and the different Member States.

-Findings from the latest Consumption Monitor show that the consumption of fresh fruit and vegetables in the EU28 stands at 386.96 g/capita/day in 2012.
-This is a decrease of 8.2% compared with 2011 and a decrease of 8.7% compared with the average of the years 2007-2011.
+Findings from the latest Consumption Monitor show that the consumption of fresh fruit and vegetables in the EU28 stands at 341.81 g/capita/day in 2013.
+This is an increase of 5.6% compared with 2012 but a decrease of 1.9% compared with the average of the years 2008-2012.
 It means that consumption in the EU28 remains under the recommendation of the World Health Organisation (WHO) to consume a minimum of 400 g of fresh produce per day.
-Out of the 28 member states of the European Union, 18 are below the level recommended by the WHO.
+Out of the 28 member states of the European Union, 22 are below the level recommended by the WHO.

-"The Consumption Monitor shows that fresh fruit and vegetable consumption in the EU has further declined in 2012.
-The low consumption makes it urgent to do more to stimulate fresh fruit and vegetable consumption,” stated Philippe Binard, General Delegate of Freshfel.
+"The Consumption Monitor shows that fresh fruit and vegetable consumption in the EU have slightly increased in 2013.
+Nonetheless, it still shows an overall decreasing trend in EU consumption.
+The continuous low consumption makes it urgent to continue to stimulate fresh fruit and vegetable consumption,” stated Philippe Binard, General Delegate of Freshfel.

 HOW TO ORDER THE MONITOR: